jsta/sparrow_1992-phosphorus/README.md

 Data
 ----

 GIS data can be obtained automatically with the `erf_get` function.
-You need to obtain phosphorus loading data manually before running `p_get` (until the SPARROW decision support system is made available again).
+Phosphorus data must be obtained manually and placed at `sparrow:::cache_path()` before running `p_get` (until the SPARROW decision support system is made available again).